davidbarone/data-doc/README.md

 - Query metrics, frequency, duration

 ## Projects
 Data-Doc can store metadata for multiple databases.
-These are configured as individual `projects`.
+These are configured as an individual `project`.
 Each project defines a connection string to a source database.
 Once a project has been set up, the source database can be scanned to pick up the built-in metadata that SQL Server provides about tables, columns, and relationships.

 ## Adding Business Metadata
 Once the source database has been scanned for its physical metadata (i.e. column names, data types etc), Data-Doc allows business semantics to be overlaid.
 Typically, business descriptions can be defined for both entities (tables, views) and attributes (columns).